System Metrics(applicable for Linux based systems)

 The MySQL server (since version 5.0) has an option to log (in the slow log) queries that do not use an index.
 Such queries need not be slow if there are only a few hundred or few thousand records in the table(s) involved.
 But they are 'potentially slow' and should be identified if they access tables,which will continue to grow.
 You can enable and disable this from here too (Monyog will send the appropriate SET of statements to MySQL) Note: Only DML and DDL queries are recorded in the slow query log.

 First, we will consider the situation where server logs are stored as files on the server machine.
 This is the most common situation and the only one available with MySQL servers before version 5.1.
-First time you configure a server with this option you should click the 'Fetch log details from MySQL' button.
+First time you configure a server with this option you should click the 'Fetch query log details' button.
 The MySQL server 'knows' (it is stored in server variables) what logs are enabled and how logging is configured.
-You do that independently for the slow log and the general log.
-It will return everything you need except the path to the log file.
-This you will have to enter yourself.
-Click 'Test Path' to verify that the path was entered correctly.
+Click 'Test Path' to verify that the path.
 Monyog will connect and verify the existence of the file (but not its content).

 The log files can be accessed from the local file system (if Monyog and MySQL is running on the same computer) or by using SFTP (if Monyog and MySQL is running on different computers) or by using RDS/Aurora (Using API) if you are using a RDS/Aurora instance.
 You should note that you must use the file and path syntax of the machine where the logs are.